adamthedash/game_engine/design/devlog.md

 ## Day 15
 Today: Wireframe shader for targeted block highlighting

-I'm going to implement a genertic wireframe shader which I can pass a set of lines in world space.
+I'm going to implement a generic wireframe shader which I can pass a set of lines in world space.
 I was going to use a geometric shader to render a block wireframe given a block position, but I might want to use the wireframes for other things down the line.
 My shader renders line primatives rather than triangles, and for now I've just hard-coded the vertices & indices for the block.
 I'll move this to a data file soon.
 Here's what it looks like:
 ![](./images/day15_block.png)

+Now that I have most of the outstanding niggles dealt with, I wanted to go back and take a look at how I'm representing the game data, namely blocks and items.
+Since I'm focusing on creating a game engine rather than an actual game, I want to pull out the specifics about items and blocks so that users can easily extend or modify them.
+In particular I want a central place where things like icons/textures, physical attributes of blocks, on-break events, links between in-world blocks and items, etc... are defined.
+What I want to avoid at all costs is runtime dynamic dispatch as this will end up hitting performance badly in hot paths.
+I also want to avoid explit numeric or string IDs as they circumvent the benefits of Rust's type system.
+So I'll be opting for enums as the main identifier system here.
+I found [this cool crate](https://docs.rs/enum-map/2.7.3/enum_map/index.html) which provides an array indexable by an enum.
+This not only gives me the semantics I want, it's also much much faster as it avoids using a hashmap for lookups.
+During the large refactor, I also changed how blocks are stored from a `BlockType` to an `Option<BlockType>`, which makes dealing with empty space (previously `BlockType::Air`) much more explicit.
+The world generation code was also brought out and made generic.
+At some point during this last part there was a performance regression and the render loop is taking 3x as long.
+But that's a problem for tomorrow.